Frequently Asked Questions

-IN THE BODY: The largest number of probiotics live in the colon, but billions also live in the oral cavity, nasal cavity, the skin, esophagus, around the gums, and in the pockets of our pleural cavity (surrounding our lungs).
+IN THE BODY: The largest number of these special bacteria live in the colon, but billions also live in the oral cavity, nasal cavity, the skin, esophagus, around the gums, and in the pockets of our pleural cavity (surrounding our lungs).
 They dwell within our stomach, our intestines, within the vagina, around the rectum, within joints, under the armpits, under the toenails, between the toes, inside our urinary tract, and many other places.

 IN FOOD SOURCES: Yogurt, Miso Soup, Natto, Kimchi, Sauerkraut, Kombucha, Kefir, Microalgae, Pickles, Tempeh, Poi, Sourdough bread.

 What is the GI tract?

 The gastrointestinal tract is an organ system that runs from your mouth to your rectum.
 It is an organ system responsible for consuming and digesting foods, absorbing nutrients, and expelling waste.

 How are Probiotics Sourced?

 Most strains are directly harvested from a healthy person, animal and soil, then researched and produced in a certified manufacturing facility.